bscov/Assignment1/README.md

  - xi ≥ 0, ∀ i

 ## Tools
 The linear programming code utilizes the Python PuLP library to minimize the cost function.
+Python code and output plain text files are included in the [repository.](https://github.com/bscov/Assignment1)

 ## Results
 ### Original Problem